mejasonatkinson/blog/content/posts/productivity-in-learning.md

 So, if I understand this correctly one possible example is:

-A contactor made £3000 in 1 day.
+A contractor made £3000 in 1 day.

 The measure being £3000 and the service being 1 day.

 But does this way of thinking work in all instances?

 I personally don't think it does.

-Certain types of goods or services can not be effectivity measured easily, or the measurement variable may protray a false postive.
+Certain types of goods or services can not be effectivity measured easily, or the measurement variable may protray a false positive.

 For example: